I’m just going to put this out there from the start:

 All you need is a few homemade alternatives for healthy, refreshed, naturally beautiful skin!

-I won’t go into too much detail on this method, as there are a lot of really great posts (check out the links below!) that explain it much better than I could ever do.
+I won’t go into too much detail on the oil cleansing method, as there are a lot of really great posts (check out the links below!) that explain it much better than I could ever do.
 But I will share with you one excerpt, which is a good introduction:

 Do not be afraid of applying oil to your face.
 Oil, alone, will not bring you blemishes.
 Pimples, cysts, zits, blackheads, whiteheads…these are a result of several different f